 To prevent such disasters in your industry, we suggest professionals consider transfer and material handling systems early in the process of designing a processing plant.
 Processors cannot expect production will run smoothly otherwise.

 Evaluating Material Handling Systems

 When evaluating material handling systems, be aware of horsepower and quality.
-To keep operational costs low, hemp producers will want to find the most efficient systems possible.
+To keep operational costs low, producers will want to find the most efficient systems possible.
 High horsepower means high energy costs, which will lower your overall profitability.